 - Read it, out loud, before you send it.
 While you may think you're writing exactly what you mean, it pays to read some emails out loud to yourself, putting yourself in the recipient's shoes, before hitting that "send" button.
 Once it's in writing, it's hard to take back.
 Also, never forget that the recipient has both a printer and "forward" button.
 Never write something you wouldn't want to have circulated throughout the company or even beyond.

 - Don't write when you're angry.
 Perhaps one of the most common etiquette rules to break is firing off an email to someone when you're angry, either at them or a situation.
 See "Read it out loud" above.
 You can't take it back once you "flame" someone, and it can come back to haunt you.

 Not everyone is as hip as you are, so:

 - Keep the symbols to a minimum.
 Using "smiles" is a trendy way to communicate mood and meaning.
 But do you know the difference between a sarcastic smile and a mischievous one?
 And even if you're sure you do, can you be sure your recipient does?
 It's easy to see the potential to unintentionally offend someone using these symbols.
 Avoid using them.

 - Minimize abbreviated phrases.
 Using abbreviations such as IMHO (in my humble opinion).
 FWIW (for what it's worth) and ROTFL (rolling on the floor laughing) can frustrate and confuse the recipient.

-For lots more information about e-mail and related topics, check out the links on the next page.
+For lots more information about email and related topics, check out the links that follow.